adrianblynch/webrtc-from-zero-to-hero/README.md

 What you do with the data URL from here is up to you.
 I might revisit this at some point but this isn't getting us any closer to a video conference!

+## Part 4 - Socket.IO

+Now we're divert our attention away from WebRTC for a bit and work out Socket.IO.
+The reason is, later on we'll be using Node and Socket.IO to implement signalling for our video conferencing.

 ## Glossary

 Here's a great [WebRTC glossary](https://webrtcglossary.com/).
 The below is my own wording for terms as I encounter them and will include things outside of WebRTC.